Victoriano012/ProsperChallenge/notes.md

 - Things I have noticed

     - First bot:
+        - It detects too fast that I stopped talking
+        - It doesn't hang for now
         - The latency is huge, it looks like it's because it first generates the text answer and then does tts.
 It would be better if streamed.
-        - It talks slowly

-    - First bot following the conversation:
-        - It doesn't hang for now, I will have to solve that
-        - \<say-as interpret-as="digits"\> is not necessary
-        - It talks for waaay too long, I should indicate in the prompt to do one sentence at a time.